SynthFlowAI/n8n-synthflow-node/README.md

 Initiates an outbound phone call using a Synthflow AI agent.

 **Required Parameters:**

 - **Model ID**: The ID of your Synthflow AI agent
 - **Phone Number**: Recipient's phone number in E.164 format (e.g., +1234567890)
 - **Recipient Name**: Name of the person being called

 **Optional Parameters:**

 - **Lead Email**: Customer's email for appointment booking
 - **Lead Timezone**: Customer's timezone in IANA format (e.g., `Europe/Berlin`, `America/New_York`).
 See Synthflow's time zone reference in the docs.
 - **External Webhook URL**: Post-call webhook URL that will receive call data (such as status, transcript, and metadata).
 See the post-call webhook section in the Synthflow docs.
 - **Prompt**: Custom prompt to override the agent's default behavior
 - **Greeting**: Custom greeting message for when the call is answered
 - **Custom Variables**: Key-value pairs that map to Synthflow's Custom Variables feature and can be dynamically injected into your agent's prompt for personalization

+### Call Operations

+Retrieve and analyze call data:

+- **Get Call**: Retrieve the transcript and metadata for a specific call by `call_id`.
+Returns detailed call information including transcript, duration, recording URL, end call reason, executed actions, and more.
+- **List Calls**: Get a paginated list of calls for a specific agent with optional filters:
+  - **Required**: Model ID
+  - **Optional filters**: Date range (from/to), call status, duration range (min/max), lead phone number
+  - Returns pagination info and array of call records

 ### Agent Operations